Is using Sambhaji Maharaj's name crime?: Raut on renaming row | Politics

 ''Make it clear first whether you want to keep theissue pending till you topple the MVA dispensation and get agovernment of your choice,'' he said.

-When asked whether he was referring to the governor orthe BJP, Raut said, ''It is up to you.
+When asked whether he was referring to the governor orthe BJP, he said, ''It is up to you.
 I have said what Iwanted to.''
-PTI MRNP NP
+Raut was speaking to reporters on the sidelines of afunction in which local BJP leaders Vasant Gite and SunilBagul returned to their parent party- Shiv Sena.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)